-This is a rustic and easy-to-make old family recipe with just a few quality ingredients that make it really special.
-In my opinion, comfort food doesn’t get any better than this.
+This is a rustic and easy-to-make old family recipe for Persian Seared Eggplant with Tomato Beef.
+With just a few quality ingredients that make it really special, in my opinion, comfort food doesn’t get any better than this.
+It’s simply the BEST Gheimeh Bademjan recipe.Jump to Recipe

 During my commutes to and from the lab, the first thing I do after putting on my [more or less] 52 layers of coats and scarfs is call my Persian mama.